KFreon/KaelsKabbage/content/posts/14-service-worker-updates/index.md

 Quick explanations are the best explanations:

-- Precache {{< inline "index.html" >}} i.e. download it immediately and store it for offline access (might not be able to do much, but it ensures that something can be shown offline)
+- Precache `index.html` i.e. download it immediately and store it for offline access (might not be able to do much, but it ensures that something can be shown offline)
 - Register a navigation route for the SPA.
-This means that there's a single page to be served for many sub-routes, which is {{< inline "index.html" >}} in this case
+This means that there's a single page to be served for many sub-routes, which is `index.html` in this case

 {{% info %}}
-We're blacklisting some routes as we don't want them to be considered navigations within the SPA and thus treated with {{< inline "index.html" >}}
+We're blacklisting some routes as we don't want them to be considered navigations within the SPA and thus treated with `index.html`
 {{% /info %}}

-- Register all routes under {{< inline "/api/assets" >}} as NetworkOnly.
+- Register all routes under `/api/assets` as NetworkOnly.
 Results for these routes are never returned by the cache
-  - *I don't fully understand why the {{< inline "cacheName" >}} and expiration are there*
+  - *I don't fully understand why the `cacheName` and expiration are there*
   - [BackgroundSync](https://developers.google.com/web/tools/workbox/modules/workbox-background-sync) handles the queueing of requests made when the network is unavailable.
 These requests are stored in local IndexDB and replayed when the service worker detects a network connection.
-- Also note that this particular example is for a {{< inline "POST" >}}.
-That can be omitted for a {{< inline "GET" >}} and BackgroundSync is not valid (since there's nothing to queue)
+- Also note that this particular example is for a `POST`.
+That can be omitted for a `GET` and BackgroundSync is not valid (since there's nothing to queue)

-The {{< inline "ServiceWorker.ts" >}} example is incomplete to reduce the reading, and I won't go line by line.
+The `ServiceWorker.ts` example is incomplete to reduce the reading, and I won't go line by line.
 We register a window handler to register the service worker, with some different behaviour when running locally.
 The registration handler does the "installation" of the worker.
 In this case, I've also extended it to handle the update process.